 #5.
 Make investment fun and stress-free

 Gamification is a great place to start.
-There are apps and tools that turn investing into a game with challenges, rewards, and progress tracking.
+Some apps and tools turn investing into a game with challenges, rewards, and progress tracking.
 Think of it as levelling up your financial future.

 Set personal investment challenges and milestones, too.
 Maybe it’s reaching a certain net worth or successfully investing in a new asset class.
 Celebrate your small victories – they’re all steps toward achieving your financial goals.